17,99 €

 • Hörbuch-Download MP3

-A masterful and tender debut collection of stories from the acclaimed author of The Anthropologists, about distance and closeness in the age of connectivity.
-"An exceptionally elegant, intelligent, and original writer." —Sigrid Nunez "She is an author who simply, and astoundingly, knows." —Bryan Washington "The rigor of Didion and the tenderness of Sebald." —Catherine Lacey "One of my favorite writers." —Katie Kitamura A researcher abroad in Rome eagerly awaits a visit from her long-distance lover, only to find he is not the same man she remembers.
-An expat meets a childhood friend on a…mehr
+Bloomsbury presents Long Distance written and read by Aysegül Savas From the acclaimed author of one of Barack Obama's favorite books of 2024 The Anthropologists, comes a masterful collection of stories about distance and closeness in the age of connectivity.
+"An exceptionally elegant, intelligent, and original writer." —Sigrid Nunez "She is an author who simply, and astoundingly, knows." —Bryan Washington "The rigor of Didion and the tenderness of Sebald." —Catherine Lacey "One of my favorite writers." —Katie Kitamura A researcher abroad in Rome eagerly awaits a visit from her long-distance…mehr

 • Format: mp3